COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 A non-commercial app allows customisation.
 Using a local database would increase load times and once downloaded it could be used anywhere.
 It allows push notifications, but after discussions with client, this isn’t required.
 The brief also favours a web-based solution.
 A non-commercial website is also customisable and can be loaded on any device provided there’s an internet connection.
 However, it will take time to build and learn the specific skills needed.

-#### Jira
 Jira is a project management and issue tracking tool developed by Atlassian, widely used in software development and IT projects.
 Initially designed for bug tracking and defect management, it has now become a feature-rich platform for managing various project processes, including task assignment, progress tracking, project management, and agile development (such as Scrum and Kanban).

-#### Advantages:
-- There is a number of useful features, including task assignment, progress tracking, issue management, and time tracking, supporting multiple project management methodologies.
-- It supports different types of charts, such as burndown charts, cumulative flow diagrams, control charts for visualizing task progress.
+There is a number of useful features, including task assignment, progress tracking, issue management, and time tracking, supporting multiple project management methodologies.
+It supports different types of charts, such as burndown charts, cumulative flow diagrams, control charts for visualizing task progress.
+However, pricing is relatively high for enterprises, with costs increasing as the number of users grow, and the interface is complex for new users and requires time to adapt.

-#### Disadvantages:
-- A mobile application is available, but mobile functionality is somewhat limited compared to the desktop version, making it challenging to fully utilize all features on mobile.
-- Pricing is relatively high for enterprises, with costs increasing as the number of users grows.
-- The interface is complex for new users and requires time to adapt.

 ## Solution Requirements
 ### Requirements Elicitation